 Culver City, CA | Sissach, CH

 The domestic program is stacked vertically on the lot.
 Services and bedrooms are on the lower floors, with larger rooms pushed to the corners for light and views in multiple directions.
-The top floor and decks are completely open as continuous indoor / outdoor living spaces open to the beach and ocean.
+The top floor and decks are completely open as continuous indoor - outdoor living spaces open to the beach and ocean.
 The facade is made from rough sawn, black stained cedar planks with volumetric openings at primary program spaces and a system of identical vertical casement windows arrayed across the secondary elevations for specific views and ventilation.
-The interior is all light and air, with bamboo floors and walls of glass that slide away to bring the beachside environment inside.
+The interior is all light and air, with walls of glass that slide away to bring the beachside environment inside.

 Location: Hermosa Beach, California